Create an Organizational Unit (OU) in a Microsoft Entra Domain Services managed domain

 Organizational units (OUs) in an Active Directory Domain Services (AD DS) managed domain let you logically group objects such as user accounts, service accounts, or computer accounts.
 You can then assign administrators to specific OUs, and apply group policy to enforce targeted configuration settings.

-Azure AD DS managed domains include the following two built-in OUs:
+Domain Services managed domains include the following two built-in OUs:

 - AADDC Computers - contains computer objects for all computers that are joined to the managed domain.

 - AADDC Users - includes users and groups synchronized in from the Microsoft Entra tenant.

 As you create and run workloads that use Domain Services, you may need to create service accounts for applications to authenticate themselves.
 To organize these service accounts, you often create a custom OU in the managed domain and then create service accounts within that OU.

 In a hybrid environment, OUs created in an on-premises AD DS environment aren't synchronized to the managed domain.
 Managed domains use a flat OU structure.
 All user accounts and groups are stored in the AADDC Users container, despite being synchronized from different on-premises domains or forests, even if you've configured a hierarchical OU structure there.

 This article shows you how to create an OU in your managed domain.

 Before you begin

 To complete this article, you need the following resources and privileges: